SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-products-from-excel.md

 ## Complete the import

-When the import is complete, a list of the imported products will be displayed.
+When the import is complete, a list of the imported products are displayed.
 Above the list is a link to the updated price list.

 <!-- Referenced links -->